Review and road test of the Audi SQ7 TDI

 Obviously, the weight savings, sleeker aerodynamics and extra technology of the second generation Q7 range also play their part here.
 Take the 'predictive efficiency assistant' system for example, which provides extra information in the instrument cluster to help the driver save fuel.
 Plus the redesigned eight-speed tiptronic gearbox is impressively efficient.
 It changes gears extremely quickly and efficiently, and at high speeds allows coasting at idle.

 Did we ever think we'd see a huge seven-seat performance SUV quite like this one?
 Possibly not.
 Audi could have simply stuck a big, thirsty turbo petrol V8 in this car in the way that rivals Mercedes do in their comparable GLS AMG model.
-Instead, the Ingolstadt brand has done something much cleverer, developing world-leading electric-powered compressor technology that, allied to TDI diesel efficiency, makes ownership of this car economically credible.
+Instead, the Ingolstadt brand has done something much cleverer, developing electric-powered compressor technology that, allied to TDI diesel efficiency, makes ownership of this car economically credible.

-Of course, there are still many more frugal options when it comes to owning a car of this kind.
+Of course, there are still many more frugal options when it comes to owning a model of this kind.
 But will you look forward to driving them in the way you would with an SQ7?
 We think not....